bbaum11/internship2025_stuff/k8s_hardening/rke2_hardening.md

   - `token`
     - 0600 permissions
 ### deployed component configurations
-to keep the deployed configurations secure, the following are nessecary
+to keep the deployed configurations secure, the following practices are nessecary
 - keep stuff in separate namespaces
 - don't store secrets as environment variables and properly store them (like with a vault)
 - ensure PPSM CAL compliance